Gordon-Conwell is pleased to announce the potential for those with a Th.M. in Preaching to pursue Advanced Standing in our Doctor of Ministry program.

 “At Gordon-Conwell, I learned how to explain the Word, how to prove the Word, how to apply the Word; in short, I learned how to preach the Word.”

 Pastoral Theology in Practice has three modules; one each on leadership, care-giving and preaching.
 Advanced standing enables the recipient to advance through the preaching module.

-English Entry Points are every year: Charlotte (February), Hamilton (October), and US-UK (odd year residencies in Hamilton, even years in the UK).
+English Entry Points are every year: Charlotte (February), Liderazgo Pastoral (August), or Hamilton (October).
 Each entry point begins a new cohort, switching from one cohort to another is not allowed.

 |Year||Proclaiming the Word||Deepening the Call||Caring for the Flock|

 |Año||Proclamando la Palabra||Profundizando la llamada||Cuidando el rebaño|